 SEMI-TRUCK ACCIDENT LAWYERS MN

-HIT BY SEMI TRUCK – MN ATTORNEY
+HIT BY SEMI TRUCK – MN INJURY ATTORNEY

 Here is an example of a Minnesota car semi-truck crash case a lawyer from our office handled a few years ago.
 A semi truck hit our client’s vehicle and pushed it into a guard rail, seriously injuring out client.
 The driver of the semi that hit our client’s car said that our client cut in front of him and slowed down.
-Fortunately, one of our top semi truck accident lawyers was able to direct an investigation of the crash which ultimately persuaded the insurance company for the truck that their driver was at fault and they should pay the necessary compensation.
+Fortunately, one of our best semi truck car accident lawyers was able to direct an investigation of the crash which ultimately persuaded the insurance company for the truck that their driver was at fault and they should pay the necessary compensation.

 Our client was on his way to work, driving his Ford Taurus.
 He was traveling southbound on Highway 52, in the right lane with his cruise control set at 60 miles per hour.
-At the same time, the semi truck driver was driving southbound on Highway 52 in the left lane.
+At the same time, the semi-truck driver was driving southbound on Highway 52 in the left lane.
 The collision occurred about a mile before our client’s exit.
 He had just started slowing down by tapping on the brakes to turn off the cruise control.
 At about the same time, the semi-truck moved into the right lane (the police report says the truck “drifted into the right lane as he was overtaking” our client) and rear-ended our client’s vehicle.
 These were the facts that our attorney proved to show the truck hit the car on the highway.

 In this case, our semi-truck auto accident attorney was able to prove the other driver caused the accident based on the facts and by citing MN law.
 Pursuant to Minnesota law, violation of a traffic regulation is prima facie evidence of negligence.
 Minn.Stat. §169.96(b).
 In this case, our MN injury car accident lawyers believed that a reasonable jury would conclude that the semi driver caused the accident by violating the following statutes: